lofetireyl/data-eng/src/mirza/README.md

   ```bash
   docker compose up -d
   ```
-If some of the services are not healthy for any reason, try starting up the services individually:
+If some of the services are not healthy for any reason, try starting up the services individually like this:

 BUILD ORDER:
   ```bash